IT-1

-The IT-1 (Истребитель танков–1 - 'Istrebitel tankov–1', lit. 'tank destroyer-1') was a Soviet cold war missile tank based on the hull of the T-62.
+The IT-1 (Истребитель танков–1 - 'Istrebitel tankov–1', lit. 'tank destroyer-1') was a Soviet Cold War missile tank based on the hull of the T-62.
 The tank fired specially designed 3M7 Drakon missiles from a pop-up launcher.
 It saw a very limited service between 1968 and 1970.
 The large deadzone around the tank created by the missiles' minimum range combined with the limited amount of ammunition carried made it unpopular with the military.
 Also, the 520 kg of guidance equipment needed for the missile was impractical.
 Eventually, the tanks were converted into recovery vehicles.
 A turbine-powered version was also developed named the IT-1T.

-Adoption & retirement
+History

-Object 150 entered production in 1968 with 220 units made between 1968 to 1970.
+Object 150 entered production in 1968 with 220 units made between 1968 and 1970.
 Its purpose was to provide additional firepower to T-62 tanks.
 It was designated the IT-1 tank destroyer and issued to battalions at Belarus and Carpathian Military Districts, crewed by tank crews and artillery crews respectively.
 A variant of the IT-1 was made with a turbine engine, designated the IT-1T.
 In the time period it spent in active-duty, it proved an unpopular vehicle.
 The low missile count did not sit well with the tank crews and the missiles had a dead zone of around 300–500 meters before the missiles could be guided.
 The IT-1 was also complicated to use and maintain compared to existing artillery vehicles, a fact that did not sit well with the artillery crews.
 Though the missile launcher was praised for its long-range accuracy, the IT-1 did not sit well with the overall military situation and was discontinued sometime after its deployment in 1972.
 The remaining missile tanks in inventory were converted to recovery vehicles.

 Though the missile tanks concept failed, many more attempts were made to incorporate a missile system as a secondary armament onto Soviet tanks, succeeding with the usage of missiles in the 125 mm smoothbore guns on Soviet tanks past the T-64.